jordimas/gnome-shell-extension-arcmenu/README.md

-# Please be aware all my repositories will be migrating from Github to [GitLab](https://gitlab.com/) over the next month ill be updating all links so they point to this repo https://extensions.gnome.org/extension/1228/arc-menu/ !!!!
+# Please be aware all my repositories will be migrating from Github to [GitLab](https://gitlab.com/) over the next month ill be updating all links so they point to this repo over the coming weeks https://extensions.gnome.org/extension/1228/arc-menu/ !!!!

 ##
 ![](https://github.com/LinxGem33/Neon/blob/master/artwork/arc-wide-banner-new.png?raw=true)